bouzikas/WebSmppClient/README.md

 ```

 #### MACOSX Libxml2 issue
-If you any error occurred with `iconv` (libxml2), open the auto-generated Makefile and at LIBS replace `-L/opt/local/lib` with `-L/opt/local/include/libxml2` and run make again.
+If any error occurred with `iconv` (libxml2), open the auto-generated Makefile and at LIBS replace `-L/opt/local/lib` with `-L/opt/local/include/libxml2` and run make again.

 ### Run client
 ```sh